LinkedIn is the most popular professional online platform. Here's how to use it for your business.

-7. Create LinkedIn Showcase Pages.

-Tommy Burns, digital marketing specialist at Bluehouse Group, suggests using LinkedIn Showcase Pages to highlight your brand.
-With Showcase Pages, you're able to spotlight specific parts of your business and share content to a targeted audience.

-"A Showcase Page is an extension of your company's LinkedIn profile," he said.
+"A Showcase Page is an extension of your company's LinkedIn profile," said Burns.
 "They allow your organization to generate additional content and publish messaging that is highly relevant to subsets of your target audience."
 [Interested in social media marketing solutions for small business?
 Check out our reviews and best picks.]

 8. Use sponsored content.

 As on other social media platforms, you can create sponsored ads on LinkedIn.
-Sponsored ads do cost money, but they are more effective than regular content because you can target a specific audience.
+Sponsored ads cost money, but they are more effective than regular content because you can target a specific audience.

 "There's a lot of freedom and customization available with this feature," said Keri Lindenmuth, marketing manager at KDG.
 "You can select the geographic range you want your ad to target, the ages of the audience you're seeking, the profession and industries of the audience you're seeking and more."

-Take 2

-LinkedIn is the most popular professional online platform.
-Here's how to use it for your business.